hbuter-rubrik/Rubrik_graphQL/README.md

    * client_secret - Service Account Client Secret

 # Reporting script
-cluster size last 12 months.py - Script to provide a capacity report for the last 52 weeks, it imports connect_RSC.py to authenticate.
+cluster size last 12 months.py - Script to provide a capacity report for the last 52 weeks, it imports connect_RSC.py to authenticate, please make sure the connect_RSC.py is in the same folder as the reporting script.

 You will need to define the following prior to running the script:
   * rubrik_cluster_id  - cluster ID of the particular cluster which can be gained via RSC --> Data Protection --> Cluster view --> Cluster Details --> UUID
   * csv_file_location - Path where you want to store the CSV File